kallsu/dotnet/rest-api-app-container/README.md

 Using docker to start a new instance of PostgreSQL 12, or install a database server on local PC.

-Run the database server: `docker run -p 5432:5432 -e POSTGRES_PASSWORD=MyPassword postgres:12`
+Run the database server: `docker run -p 1433:1433 -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=MyPassword123' mcr.microsoft.com/mssql/server:2019-latest`

 **Note**: In this example the database hasn't the persistent volume, so all the times it start fresh.
-If you want add the persistent storage attached with a local folder, please follow the instruction on [PostgreSQL Docker Hub page](https://hub.docker.com/_/postgres).
+If you want add the persistent storage attached with a local folder, please follow the instruction on [Microsoft SQL Server Docker Hub page](https://hub.docker.com/_/microsoft-mssql-server).

 After the database, please check the `ASPNETCORE_ENVIROMENT` variables and update, if it is required, the connection string.